eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 EUDI Wallet can store Digital Travel Credentials enabling Users to benefit from more seamless travel.

+#### Digital Car Key

+EUDI Wallet can store industry standardized Digital Car Keys allowing users to conveniently store multiple car keys on their smartphone.
+This feature enhances the car-sharing experience across Europe, making it more seamless and efficient.
+It also promotes sustainability by facilitating a more efficient and eco-friendly car-sharing experience across Europe.
+This use case also has the potential to augment existing standards and regulations for the protection of motor vehicles against unauthorized use.

 This work may in future be extended to additional use cases.

 ## 4 European Digital Identity Wallet Ecosystem